 Our creative arts program will be housed in five bungalows overlooking the lake, each with a massive barn door and deck allowing campers room to spread out and draw inspiration from the camp’s natural beauty.

-Arts and crafts, Pottery, Jewelry, Stained glass, Leatherwork, Metalwork, Woodworking, Computer programming, Robotics, Digital animation, Culinary arts, Music (camp band), Drama and improv, Photography
+Arts and crafts, Pottery, Jewelry, Stained glass, Leatherwork, Metalwork, Woodworking, Computer programming, Digital animation, Culinary arts, Music (camp band), Drama and improv, Photography